garrandall/popular-music-data/tracks/get-up-on-it-keith-sweat-kut-klose.md

 Boy yeah, I know that this is it, a love
 'Cause I know that I'm giving you my love
-Love, love, a love that you cant resist, baby
+Love, love, a love that you can't resist, baby
 Sang, sang, bring it on

 If you really, really want it